hakhakobian/regallery/readme.txt

 All views are fully responsive and mobile-optimized.
 Besides these layouts, Re Gallery offers features like Live Demo, AI-generated image captions, WooCommerce photo gallery integration, pre-designed gallery templates, and customizable gallery styles to help you create professional and engaging photo galleries in WordPress.

-= Does Re Gallery offer a live demo or template layouts? = Yes, Re Gallery provides a live demo feature that allows you to see changes in real-time as you adjust settings, offering a dynamic preview of your photo gallery.

-= What are Pro pre-built templates in Re Gallery photo gallery plugin? = Pro pre-built templates are professionally designed, ready-to-use gallery templates included in the premium plans of the Re Gallery plugin.
-These templates allow you to quickly create stunning, responsive photo galleries with customizable layouts, hover effects, and lightbox features.
-They save you time and work perfectly with popular WordPress page builders.
+= Does Re Gallery support portfolio and album layouts? = Yes.
+Re Gallery's Grid, Cards, Blog, and Masonry layouts work well as photo albums or portfolio grids, and you can organize images by post, page, or WooCommerce product to build dedicated portfolio or album-style pages.

+= Can I migrate my existing galleries to Re Gallery? = Yes — Re Gallery includes a built-in migration tool that imports existing galleries from FooGallery, Envira Gallery, Gutenberg Gallery, and Photo Gallery by 10Web, so you don't have to rebuild your galleries manually.

 = Can Re Gallery  photo gallery plugin display video files as well as photos? = Yes, Re Gallery allows you to display both videos and photos together in one gallery.
 You can easily combine images and videos to create dynamic, engaging responsive photo galleries.
 Plus, it integrates smoothly with WordPress posts and pages, letting you showcase mixed media galleries dynamically across your site.

-= What plans do you offer for Re Gallery WordPress photo gallery plugin? = Re Gallery offers flexible pricing plans, including a free version with essential features and multiple premium plans with advanced options like WooCommerce photo gallery integration, AI-generated image captions, customizable gallery layouts, and access to Pro pre-built templates.
-Plans vary based on the number of sites and include options for annual subscriptions.
+= Is there a free trial of Re Gallery PRO? =
+Yes.
+Every new installation includes a free 7-day trial of Re Gallery PRO, giving you access to premium features such as 55+ gallery templates, AI-powered image SEO, WooCommerce integration, watermark protection, and more.
+No credit card or payment information is required to start the trial.

 = What happens to my galleries when my Re Gallery plugin plan expires? = If your Re Gallery plugin plan expires, your galleries will continue to function normally on your WordPress site.
-However, you will lose access to premium features.
+You simply lose access to PRO features, future updates, and premium support until you renew your license.

 == Installation ==